istio/istio.io/content/en/docs/ambient/install/multicluster/_index.md

 ### Supported Configurations

-Currently, ambient multicluster **only supports**:
+Currently, ambient multicluster only supports:
-- **Multi-network topologies** with multiple primary clusters
+- **Multi-network topologies** with each cluster acting as a primary cluster.
-- **Double HBONE encapsulation** for cross-cluster traffic
 - **Universal waypoint deployments** across all clusters with identical names

 ### Critical Limitations

 #### Network Topology Restrictions
-- **Multi-cluster single-network configurations are untested, broken, and pre-experimental**
+- **Multi-cluster single-network configurations are untested, and may be broken**
-  - Do not attempt to deploy ambient across clusters that share the same network
+  - Use caution when deploying ambient across clusters that share the same network
   - Only multi-network configurations are supported

 #### Control Plane Limitations
 - **Primary remote configuration is not currently supported**
   - You can only have multiple primary clusters
   - Configurations with one or more remote clusters will not work correctly